tthtlc/quest4science/_posts/2025-10-19-science-the-science-behind-glow-sticks.md

 <!-- Image Description: A close-up photo of a glowing green glow stick activated and glowing brightly in a dark background, with a semi-transparent overlay showing a simplified chemical reaction diagram illustrating the mix of hydrogen peroxide and phenyl oxalate ester producing light. -->

-# The Science Behind Glow Sticks (and How to Make One at Home)

-### How a simple snap lights up the night
+## How a simple snap lights up the night

 *By Peter Teoh, Science Writer*